zeus-ctrl/git-bats-demo/README.md

 The `bats` unit testing tool for `bash` is _not_ typically installed by default and will likely need to be installed unless you're working in a lab environment where `bats` has been pre-installed.

+The descriptions below will go over quite a few "basic" concepts of `bash` and the shell, but this is by no means a introductory primer.
+It assumes, for example, that you know how to navigate among directories with `cd` and how to use tools like `ls`.

 _NOTE:_ The solution described below (and in the `solution` branch) depends in at least two places on the GNU behavior of command line tools in ways that differ from the BSD behavior of those